Critical moments of slices and slabs of the cube (and other polyhedral norms): Methodology

 By continuity of the volume function, the formulas associated with two adjacent chambers agree along their common boundary.
 Therefore, if a slicing direction lies on the boundary between two maximal slicing chambers, its volume may be computed using the formula from either chamber. \end{lemma}

 \begin{proof} As mentioned in \Cref{sec:equiClass_vertexOrdering}, the number of maximal slicing chambers is finite.
 Fix such a maximal chamber $C_{i,j}\subset S^{d-1}\times\R$.
 By part (i) of \Cref{lemma:summaryofBDLMpaper}, the hyperplane $H(a, t)$ intersects the same set of edges of $P$ for any choice of $(a,t) \in C_{i,j}$.
 Central symmetry of $P$ implies the same conclusion for $H(a, -t)$.
 The parametrization \eqref{formula:symbolic_vertex} of a vertex obtained by intersecting an edge of $P$ with either $H(a, t)$ or $H(a, -t)$ is a rational function in $C_{i,j}$.
 Moreover, the set of vertices of $P$ contained in the strip $\{x \in \R^d \mid -\tfrac{t}{2} < \langle a,x \rangle < \tfrac{t}{2}\}$ between the two hyperplanes is fixed, since all $a \in R_i$ determine the same vertex ordering.
-Thus, the combinatorial type and the parametrization of the vertices of $\slab$ is fixed for all $(a,t) \in C_{i,j}$, in particular for $(a',t')$.
+Thus, the combinatorial type and the parametrization of the vertices of $\slab$ are fixed for all $(a,t) \in C_{i,j}$, in particular for $(a',t')$.

-Fix now a triangulation of the slabs from $C_{i,j}$, such that the set of vertices forming a simplex depends only on the face lattice of the slabs of $P$ in this chamber (we saw this is done with barycentric triangulations).
+Now fix a triangulation of the slabs from $C_{i,j}$, such that the set of vertices forming a simplex depends only on the face lattice of the slabs of $P$ in this chamber (as above, this can be done with barycentric triangulations).
 Similarly to the above, all vertices of the triangulation admit rational parameterizations.
 The volume of a slab can then be computed as follows.
 For each $d$-dimensional simplex with vertices $s_0,\dots,s_{d}$, up to sign the volume equals

 As for slices, the simplices have codimension one, and therefore if their vertices are denoted by $s_1,\ldots,s_d$, their volume can be computed as